valkey-io/valkey-glide/RELEASING.md

 ## GLIDE - How to release a new version

+Below are the steps required to release a new version:

 ### Update changelog

-1. CHANGELOG: Go through the CHANGELOG.md file found in the root folder and verify all required changes / bug fixes / features for this release are found in the file.
+Verify all required changes / bug fixes / features in the [CHANGELOG](./CHANGELOG.md) are valid and expected in the file.
 Add a header with of the version and the release date above the described  changes.
 E.G. for releasing version 1.0.0 from version 0.4.0:
 ```
 1.0.0 (2024-07-09)
 Changes